 As mentioned, mules and donkeys tend to have a short barrel (shorter spine length between their front and rear legs) and a square shoulder.
-Draft horses too were literally bred to have such a shape—a result of middle ages armor becoming fully plated and therefore much heavier.
-This skeleton shape differs from the shape of many predatory animals, like a dog, who is built for speed and agility.
+Draft horses too were literally bred to have such a shape—a result of middle-ages armor becoming fully plated and therefore much heavier.
+This skeleton shape differs from the shape of many predatory animals, like canines or felines, who are built for speed and agility.

 With all of this in mind, and in seeing that there were not many options for a lower capacity dog backpack on the market, we deliberately decided to design just that.

-The Moab Lite (launching this month on Indiegogo) is a dog daypack that offers enough capacity to comfortably fill, while also allowing the option to top-pack bulkier items.
-In my experience, it is just the right size for 95+% of our trips, including over-nighters and even multi-day expeditions, while also being slim enough to double as a daily walking harness.
+The Moab Lite is a dog daypack that offers enough capacity to comfortably fill, while also allowing the option to top-pack bulkier items.
+In my experience, it is just the right size for 95+% of our trips, including over-nighters and even multi-day expeditions, while also being slim and light enough to double as a daily walking harness.

 Keep in mind that dogs aren’t meant to carry heavy loads, and their physique and preference for trotting/running gaits already put them at a disadvantage.
 With that in mind, anything that I cannot fit into my pup’s pack, I will happily pack myself.
 I would much rather take the added weight myself than risk hurting my dog Thunder, especially now that he’s getting up there in age.